softwarefactory-project/sf-docs/docs/user/zuul_user.rst

     * "local/check" status (this may need a initial PR to be created first)

-Then in the main zuul config, activate "exclude-unprotected-branches: true" in the tenant configuration.
+Then in the zuul tenant config, activate "exclude-unprotected-branches: true" in the tenant configuration.

+Alternatively, since Software Factory 3.1, Github projects can configured via the resources engine.
+See this :ref:`section <zuul-github-resources>`).